joejohnston203/ricochet_cevns_spectra/data/README.md

-Fission spectra computed with Bestiole and TBS.
+Reactor spectra from Huber/Mueller and Kopeikin

-Neutrino rates and summed spectra are calculated with Anthony's simulations.

-huber: Huber/Mueller spectra